Programming

 It could be argued that makes a standalone monster model class a first-class citizen as well: it has a typed interface and represents a business object.
 Moreover, how the ABAP interfaces used by RAP work out what their correct type should be is very strange indeed and happens under the hood seemingly by black magic.

-Changes to User Interface Layer
+Changes to the RAP User Interface Layer

 This area has changed hardly at all.
 The idea was always that UI technology changes so fast that you need to totally decouple the backend from the frontend by having the UI layer consume OData services provided by the backend.
 For the moment, SAP has SAPUI5 as its preferred UI technology, but in this day and age something bigger and better could come along at any second.